 - Application Essays: Tips for Writing Your Way into Your Top Choice School

-Letters of Recommendations are an extremely viable part of your students scholarship application.
-Two letters of recommendation must be submitted to the Department of Scholarship before a student’s application can be deemed complete.
-After a student has provided the recommenders name, relation and contact information on the scholarship application, the department of scholarships will contact the recommender to inform them of the action, but we highly suggest students follow up with recommenders to ensure they have received the request, understand deadlines and are willing to provide a recommendation.
+Letters of Recommendations are an extremely viable part of your student's scholarship application.
+Two letters of recommendation must be submitted with the scholarship application before a student’s application can be deemed complete.
+After a student has provided the recommenders name, relation and contact information on the scholarship application, the Office of University Scholarships will email the recommender with information on submitting recommendations, but we highly suggest students follow up with recommenders to ensure they have received the request, understand deadlines and are willing to provide a recommendation.
 Applications will be incomplete and ineligible for any scholarship opportunities if the letters are not received by November 15.
 Recommenders are ideally someone who has known your student in a professional, academic or leadership setting for an extended period of time.
 Recommenders should never be immediate family.

 Students invited to Scholars Day in February will be interviewed by a small committee as a part of the application process.
 As with any professional interview, we encourage students to dress to impress.
 They shouldn’t wear anything that will make them uncomfortable as this will show in the interview.
 Students have an opportunity to express their selves with their outfit choice while impressing the committee with their professionalism.